sympy/sympy/doc/src/guides/solving/solving-guidance.md

 ## Parse a String Representing the Equation

-If you are creating the expression yourself, we [against using string parsing to create expressions]( https://github.com/sympy/sympy/wiki/Idioms-and-Antipatterns#strings-as-input).
+If you are creating the expression yourself, we advise [against using string parsing to create expressions]( https://github.com/sympy/sympy/wiki/Idioms-and-Antipatterns#strings-as-input).
 But if you are programmatically reading in a string, this approach is